Fedaian Organisation (Minority)

+The party condemned any alignment with the United States and Israel in combating Iranian government, calling the 2026 Iran war as "war of monsters".

 History

-The Organization of the Iranian People's Fedaian Guerrillas began its struggle against the Pahlavi Regime in 1971 with the Siahkal Uprising.
-This organization became one of the most popular leftist political movements during and after the 1979 Iranian Revolution, attracting signifivcant mass support.
+The Organization of Iranian People's Fedai Guerrillas began its struggle against the Pahlavi dynasty in 1971 with the Siahkal Uprising.
+This organization became one of the most popular leftist political movements during and after the 1979 Iranian Revolution, attracting significant mass support.
 After the revolution, disagreements over the class base of the Islamic Republic led to a split within the organization, dividing it into two organizations: Majority (Aksariat) and Minority (Aghaliat).